prof-jose/prototype_based_learning/README.md

 See the `notebooks/` for examples of usage.

 ## Citation
-This code was developed as part of academic research.
 If you use this code, please cite the following article:

     @article{rodriguez2023prototype,
     title={Prototype-based models for real estate valuation: a machine learning model that explains prices},